 I regard their more conventional domestic lives with the same sort of ambivalence.
 Like everyone, I’ve seen some marriages in which I would discreetly hang myself within 12 hours, but others have given me cause to envy their intimacy, loyalty, and irreplaceable decades of invested history…

 Incisive stuff, as per usual, and it’s hard to disagree.
 Those who have children (or money, etc) don’t just lose touch with their friends who don’t over the years (and vice versa!) because they’re dealing with such supposedly different concerns, but because our identities are too fragile to be confronted with what “might have been”, good or ill, on a regular basis.
-It doesn’t mean we don’t still love those people.
+This doesn’t mean we don’t still love those people.
 In fact, often the opposite is true; we circle the relational wagons to protect our self-justifications, not our hearts.
 Kreider goes on: